ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

    expect(form).toBeTruthy()
 }
 ```
 Another common scenario is needing to wait for an element to disappear.

-If we had found ourselves in a situation where we needed to wait for an element to *disappear*, rather than appear, we also have the option to use `waitForElementToBeRemoved()`.
+For example, waiting for a loading spinner to disappear can be a good way to wait until an API call returns, without needing to know exactly what is going to appear on the page.
+In these cases, we can use `waitForElementToBeRemoved()`

 ```js
 it('shows Zelda', async () => {